Welcome to Gamla Kraftstationen

-Welcome to a unique art hall with lots of art, exclusive concerts, the organic Culinarum Café & the creative Makerstation.
-Come to Deje, Värmland, and experience the Old Power Station 2021.
+A unique art hall with lots of art, exclusive concerts, the organic Culinarum Café & the creative Makerstation.
+Come to Deje, Värmland, and experience the Old Power Station 2023.

 Entrance to the art exhibitions: